Four4Two/fury.proto/rust/lib/README.md

         };
         ///
         // Creating the Stargate message to be routed on the alliance module
-        // from terras blockchain on Response::message
+        // from furys blockchain on Response::message
         ///
         msgs.push(CosmosMsg::Stargate {
             type_url: "/alliance.alliance.MsgDelegate".to_string(),